kevindoubleu/COMPFEST-Hospital/docs/log.md

 - admins can cancel patient's applied appointment in appointment listing

 july 10
-- basic middlewares, adminonly, loggedinonly, loggedoutonly
+- basic middlewares
 - ajax for patient cancel
 - ajax for patient apply
 - modal for ajax reply messages
+- ajax for admin kicking patients from appointments

 planned features
-- ajax for admin kicking patients from appointments
 - ajax for admin appointment update, delete
 - ajax for admin editing patient data
 - appointments can hold pictures data
 - appointment pics are showed in patient's appointment listing
-- package into mvc model
 - admins can assign patients to appointments
 - admins can cancel patient's appointment from `/administration/patients`

+### mistakes

+- must've started with a design pattern in mind, for example: MVC
+- must've designed RESTful APIs / microservice style APIs (?) for easier AJAX stuff, instead of using POST forms
+- must've used a more general template where I understand the deps, or make 1 myself, couldn't use toasts with this template for some reason
+- must've used sessions (instead of jwt, but that's a requirement in this project)

+would love to get another project like this where I could correct my mistakes